GitDataShare/Method-levelAS/README.md

-Supplemental materials of our paper: Identifying and Analyzing Method-level Architecture Smells
+Supplemental materials of our paper: Identifying and Analyzing Architecture Smells at The Method Level

 Source code: all the source code can be downloaded from GitHub.